The Lowly Onion Becomes Slow Cooker Crockpot French Onion Soup

 Is it best to cook the onions before putting them in the slow cooker?

-Note that the starting of this soup can be done in two ways – in the crock pot from the beginning or transferred from the sauté pan.
+Note that the starting of this soup can be done in two ways - in the crock pot from the beginning or transferred from the sauté pan.
 Both come out good and starting it in the crock pot can save you time if you are in a rush.
 But consider these things.
 A raw onion can add a lot of moisture to the dish.
 So if you need to get it together quick, just throw all the ingredients in the slow cooker and turn it on.
-But taking the slower route of caramelizing the onions in the sauté pan can add a depth of flavor that is truly yummy and improves the final texture!
+But taking the slower route of caramelizing the onions in the sauté pan and then deglazing the pan can add a depth of flavor that is truly yummy and improves the final texture!
 Try both and let us know what you think

 What is the best cheese to use for French Onion Soup?

-You want a cheese that has a mild nutty flavor and that will melt nicely under a broiler.
-My personal preference is Gruyere but it isn’t always easy to find and it is more expensive.
+For French Onion Soup, you want a cheese that has a mild nutty flavor and that will melt nicely under a broiler.
+My personal preference is Gruyere but it isn't always easy to find and it is more expensive.
 A reasonably priced substitution is Swiss Cheese.
 It has a similar nutty flavor and will melt well for you.
 Ina Garten, the Barefoot Contessa, uses grated parmesan and no bread on top of the soup.
 I tried it.
 It was very good but it was different from traditional French Onion Soup.
-I’ll stay with my toasted baguette and Swiss/Gruyere!
+I'll stay with my toasted baguette and Swiss/Gruyere!

 Best Slow Cooker French Onion Soup